m-j-andr/PIC-1-Demo/docs/2-Desmos/2-3d-cookie.md

      First, note that
      the absolute value symbol `|` is
      near the `ENTER` key of your keyboard: `shift + \`.
+     Second, note that
+     the sigma $\sum$ indicates a summation,
+     and it is obtained, in Desmos, by typing `sum`.

      Here is how I would type the shoelace formula in Desmos.
      - `A_left→ = 1/2→ ||←() + ()←←←←←←`